Home | Site Index | Disclaimer | Email Me!

 Back to Commandments

-V. Do Not Erase or Delete any emails or communications with the VeRO member or eBay.
+V. Do Not Erase or Delete any emails or communications with the terminating member or the provider.
 Start and maintain a paper trail until the issue gets resolved.
 Create a folder on your computer or email server and save the emails.
 This avoids a "He said, She said" problem later.
-Keep these emails because VeRO members love to lie and they forget a lot.
+Keep these emails because rights members love to lie and they forget a lot.
+Especially save emails from lawyers.
+Corporate lawyers are paid to lie to you so keep track of the lies.

 Back to Commandments